Disappearance of Robert Levinson: Sanctions

 The Treasury and FBI emphasized ongoing efforts to hold Iran accountable for human rights abuses and hostage-taking.
 The U.S. State Department’s Rewards for Justice program continues to offer up to $20 million for information about Levinson’s fate.
 These sanctions underscore U.S. resolve to counter Iran’s "wrongful detention" practices and demand transparency in unresolved cases.

 Reward

-$20 million reward poster to help find Levinson.
+A $20 million reward poster to help find Levinson.

 On March 6, 2012, approaching the fifth anniversary of Levinson's captivity, the Federal Bureau of Investigation offered a $1-million reward for information leading to his safe recovery and return.
 In addition, a campaign was launched, using billboards, radio messages, flyers, and a telephone hotline to publicize this reward and obtain information of his whereabouts.
 In conjunction with this announced reward, the Society of Former Special Agents of the Federal Bureau of Investigation announced that it was giving the two youngest Levinson children $5,000 each to help with their college costs.

 On March 9, 2015, the FBI increased the reward to up to $5 million for information regarding Levinson's whereabouts.

 On November 4, 2019, the United States Department of State Rewards for Justice Program offered a $20-million reward for information leading to Levinson's whereabouts.